tunacinsoy/dsa-practices/Network/GoLang.md

 }
 ```

-> [!NOTE] What's the difference between modules and packages?
 > Packages are the way of organizing, delivering, and using code.
 Modules are collections of packages.
 So, A **module** is a collection of packages, while a **package** is a collection of files.

-> [!NOTE] What's the order of execution, if main package imports package a, and package a has dependency on package b?
 > ![](attachment/a5dd2186d22d35944e28485390481a01.png)
 > ![](attachment/460e57775a6ec2b9795a3d865e56cdfe.png)

-> [!NOTE] What is GO111MODULE env variable?
 > GO111MODULE environment variable controls the behavior of whether to check the go.mod and go.sum files.
 If we set it to on, go compiler will look for the go.mod and go.sum files for dependencies.
 The default value is auto, which means that if there's a go.mod file there, it will look at it, if not, it will look at GOPATH value which is ~/go/src.

-> [!NOTE] How does Go capture inputs, outputs and errors?
 > Go uses os.Stdin to access standard input, os.Stdout to access standard output, and os.Stderr to access standard error.

-> [!NOTE] What are `marshaling` and `unmarshaling`?
 > Marshaling is the process of converting a Go structure into a JSON record.
 You usually want that for transferring JSON data via computer networks or for saving it on disk.
 Unmarshaling is the process of converting a JSON record given as a byte slice into a
 > Go structure.
 You usually want that when receiving JSON data via computer networks or when loading JSON data from disk files.
 >